vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## The problem

-- Acquiring company has no commitment to Haskell
+- Acquiring company has no attachment to Haskell
 - One less Haskell company

 ## Suggestions